RN Pharmacology Online Practice 2023 A

 A. "I have tendonitis, so I haven't been able to exercise."Explanation

 Ciprofloxacin, a fluoroquinolone antibiotic, has a black box warning regarding the risk of tendonitis and tendon rupture, particularly in older adults or those who have pre-existing tendon issues.
-The nurse should identify tendonitis as a contraindication or caution for using ciprofloxacin due to the increased risk of tendon injury, especially with physical activity or weight-bearing exercises.A nurse is caring for a 20-year-old client who has a prescription for isotretinoin for severe nodulocystic acne vulgaris.
-Before the client can obtain a refill, the nurse should advise the client that which of the following tests is required?
+The nurse should identify tendonitis as a contraindication or caution for using ciprofloxacin due to the increased risk of tendon injury, especially with physical activity or weight-bearing exercises.A nurse is providing teaching to a client who has peptic ulcer disease and is to start a new prescription for sucralfate.
+Which of the following information should the nurse include in the teaching?

 Explanation